-Charles Robert Darwin was born in Shrewsbury on 12 February 1809, son of Robert Waring Darwin (1766-1848) and Susannah, daughter of Josiah Wedgwood.
+Charles Robert Darwin, naturalist, is buried in the north aisle of the nave of Westminster Abbey, not far from Sir Isaac Newton.
+He was born in Shrewsbury on 12 February 1809, son of Robert Waring Darwin (1766-1848) and Susannah, daughter of Josiah Wedgwood.
 He studied with his brother Erasmus at Edinburgh University but disliked the idea of following in his father’s footsteps as a doctor.
 At Cambridge University he became very much interested in natural history and sailed on the ship HMS Beagle in 1831 to South America and the Galapagos islands.
 In 1839 he married his cousin Emma Wedgwood and they went to live at Downe, a small village in Kent.
 His famous work “The Origin of Species by natural selection” was published in 1859 and he continued working although his health was often poor.
 He died at Down House on 19 April 1882.

 The Dean of Westminster, George Granville Bradley, was away in France when he received a telegram forwarded from the President of the Royal Society in London saying “…it would be acceptable to a very large number of our fellow-countrymen of all classes and opinions that our illustrious countryman, Mr Darwin, should be buried in Westminster Abbey”.
 The Dean recalled “ I did not hesitate as to my answer and telegraphed direct…that my assent would be cheerfully given”.
 The body lay overnight in the Abbey, in the small chapel of St Faith, and on the morning of 26 April the coffin was escorted by the family and eminent mourners into the Abbey.
 The pall-bearers included Sir Joseph Hooker, Alfred Russel Wallace, James Russell Lowell (U.S. Ambassador), and William Spottiswoode (President of the Royal Society).